danoph/phoenix-elixir-app/README.md

 # Kubernetes setup (optional)
 - brew install kubectl kubernetes-helm cask/caskroom/minikube

+# Webapp Setup

+- Starts the development server.
+  $ cd webapp
+  $ yarn start

+- Bundles the app into static files for production.
+  $ yarn build

+- Starts the test runner.
+  $ yarn test

+- Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
+If you do this, you can’t go back!
+  $ yarn eject

 # Daniel Setup Notes (dont follow these):

 - Install react create CLI